-Founded in 1939, the Moon Run Volunteer Fire Company was started by half a dozen men with a desire to make the area safer.
+Founded in 1939, the Moon Run Volunteer Fire Company was started by half a dozen men with a desire to provide adequate fire coverage to the Moon Run neighborhood.
 The fire company's beginnings are a little peculiar...Mr.
-Thomas Karabinos provided the following information from his memories of "The Crazy Club".
+Thomas Karabinos provided the following information from his memories of beginnings of fire the company.
 Willie Stanislaw, an accordion player, and William "Buttles" Zigmond, a drummer, started up a band.
 They began holding dances at the old Slovene Club on McKees Rocks Road.
 They called their band "The Crazy Club".
 The name was quite appropriate; their purpose was to liven-up the neighborhood and have some fun.

-The History of the organization of the Moon Run Volunteer Fire Company of Robinson Township provided by the Financial Secretary, Steve Kanuch, from the Club Records.
+The History of the organization of the Moon Run Volunteer Fire Company of Robinson Township was provided by the Financial Secretary, Steve Kanuch, from the Club Records.

 The First meeting held on August 21, 1939.
 The first President was Mike Banas, Vice President was Joseph Grills, Lawrence Kanuch was the Secretary, and the Treasurer was Ernest Butya.
 Their were three Trustees, Henry Arch, Albert Kanuch and Paul Lesko.
 Frank Hanlovich held the Fire Chief position, John Kirchner was the Assistant Chief, Valentine Uranker was the Caption, Steve Dezulovich was the Lieutenant, Andrew Masley was the 2nd Lieutenant, and John Haser was the Chief Engineer.

 Charter for the Moon Run Volunteer Fire Company of Robinson Township had been granted by the Court of Common Please of Allegheny County on March 29, 1940; and was duly recorded in the office of Prothonotary and Recorder of Deeds of Allegheny County.